 ** If this requirement is not met a student may be allowed to enroll as a Special Student.

-***Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic probation.
+***Students who either have a high school GPA lower than a 2.00 or have an ACT composite score lower than an 18 will be admitted on academic monitoring.
 Applicants who do not submit either an ACT or SAT score are subject to being placed on academic probation.

 ****If a medical form is not received, the student will be required to submit the form before the second semester of enrollment.